 The business environment is dynamic in nature.
 It is not static it changes with time.
 Due to the dynamic nature, the business strategy which is fit for today become obsolete in the future.
-There are different factors that are responsible to bring continuous changes in the business surroundings.
+There are different factors that are responsible for bringing continuous changes in the business surroundings.

 Creates Opportunities and Threats

 The environment offers both threats and opportunities to organizations.
-The opportunities are that condition if a company exploits them they get benefited.
+The opportunities are that condition if a company exploits them they get the benefit.
 And, threats are conditions that restrict the company’s goal achievement.